chentingdong/heptas/README.md

 docker-compose -f docker/docker-compose.yml down
 ```

-* exec the container to run the command inside.
+* exec into the container to run the command inside.
 ```
 docker ps
 docker exec -it $(docker ps |grep heptas|awk '{print $1}') zsh
 ```
-run docker ps to make sure you have the docker container running.
+Run docker ps to make sure you have the docker container running.

 We should manually copy the data directories and files, as they are not committed to github.

+We should manually create the logs directory too.

 We can edit codes in preferred editor, then run the command inside docker container.